Should I Accept My Insurance Company’s First Offer?

 Contact Douglas and London in New York

-If you were badly injured, an experienced car accident attorney in New York from our firm could help you receive the maximum compensation.
+If you were badly injured, the experienced New York City car accident lawyers from our firm could help you receive the maximum compensation.
 Schedule a free consultation today by contacting us online or calling our offices.
 After reviewing your case, we will advise you of your options.
 The majority of cases are settled, but we will head to trial when necessary.
 We work on a contingency basis, so there is no fee unless we win.
 Hablamos Español.